Betty Wright: 1980s and 1990s

 Wright's other albums at the end of the 1970s were less successful, and by 1981, as TK began to struggle, she moved to a bigger label, signing with Epic, where her self-titled album was released.
 The album was notable for the minor Stevie Wonder-composed hit, "What Are You Gonna Do with It".
 The same year, she contributed vocals on Richard "Dimples" Fields' Dimples album, especially on the hit "She's Got Papers on Me".
 In 1983, she released the album Wright Back at You, which featured compositions by Marlon Jackson of the Jacksons.
 In 1985, Wright formed her own label, Miss B Records, issuing the album Sevens the following year.
 In 1988, Wright made history as the first black female artist to score a gold album on her own label, when her 1987 album, Mother Wit achieved that certification.
-The album was notable for the come-back hits "No Pain, No Gain," which returned her to the top 20 on the R&B chart for the first time in a decade, and "After the Pain".
+The album contains the songs "No Pain, No Gain", which returned her to the top 20 on the R&B chart for the first time in a decade; and "After the Pain".

 In 1990, she had a hit duet with Grayson Hugh on the remake of Champaign's 1981 hit "How 'Bout Us", and later arranged the harmonies for Gloria Estefan's "Coming Out of the Dark", which hit number 1 in 1991.
 Continuing to release solo material into the 1990s, her 1994 album B-Attitudes featured a remixed duet of Marvin Gaye's "Distant Lover".
 She then self-released several more recordings while still performing successfully as a live act.